CopernicaMarketingSoftware/distribution/README.md

 This is Copernica's fork of the Docker Registry.
 The only thing that we changed was the base image.
-By default, this image is based on Alpine Linux, we changed that into Docker, because the Alpine distribution was (oddly enough) slower.
+By default, this image is based on Alpine Linux, we changed that into Debian, because the Alpine distribution was (oddly enough) slower.

 This image is stored on Docker hub under the name copernica/distribution